 Using black overpainted ink to redefine, flatten, and obscure.
 Fernando de Azevedo (1950s, from Portugal) in the Surrealism Beyond Borders group exhibition at the Metropolitan Museum of Art.

-JTF (just the facts): A total of 12 photographic works, framed in white and unmatted, and hung against white walls in the two-room gallery space.
-(Installation and detail shots below.) ...
+JTF (just the facts): A total of 14 black-and-white photographs, framed in light grey and unmatted, and hung against black walls in the front and rear spaces of the main ...
 Read on.